Tabbyby/avc-team-4/README.md

 - [ ] Tabby: Write Code to drive in a straight line

-- [ ] Tabby: Write out a generaly plan for the code we'll need
+- [ ] Tabby: Write out a general plan for the code we'll need

 - [ ] Init: Design Chassis